library(tinyplot)

 par(mfrow = c(1, 1)) # reset layout

 Similarly, we can plot elements from a data frame using either the atomic or formula methods.
-Here’s a simple example using the aq dataset that we created earlier.
+Here is a simple example using the aq

 # with(aq, tinyplot(Day, Temp)) # atomic method (same as below)